 4) Cacao juice is a thing

 And it’s soooo good!
 Not to brag or anything, but I’ve tried it.
 The precious beans are encased in the pods and around them is a white, fleshy, horrible looking pulp that was, for many years, discarded.
 However, some savvy farmers have started keeping it and selling it as beverages.
 I will try to describe it – it doesn’t taste at all chocolatey, but it does taste fragrant and exotic.
 It looks a bit like lychee juice and is a bit similar in taste as well, but it’s not as tart or sweet – it’s much less brash than lychee!
-It tastes well healthy.
+It tastes very healthy.

 5) Chocolate has more flavour compounds than wine

-Fact.
-So why, then, is being a wine connoisseur considered socially acceptable – refined, even – but being a chocolate connoisseur is not held in such regard?
-In fact, when I tell people I’m developing my chocolate tasting skills, people laugh at me!
 Just like wine, a cocoa bean’s flavour comes where it’s grown.
 For instance, a bean grown in Java will have a smokyish flavour because the soil is ash-heavy (there was a volcano there, remember?).
 Different combinations of beans produce different flavours, and single estate bars can taste radically different to each other.
 Chocolate tasters have a wealth of descriptive words to use such as earthy, woody, spicy, citrusy and chocolatey (I added that last one).

 Check out this video of cocoa farmers eating chocolate for the first time.
 It’ll make you appreciate your Easter egg so much more!